aidanwilliams01/database-basics-independent-project/README.md

 1. Select 'Start Import' under the Import Progress tab.
 1. Navigate to this project's production directory.
     1. Create a file called "appsettings.json"
-    1. Add the following code to the file:
+    1. Add the following code to the file (username and password credentials are for your local server):

         `{
           "ConnectionStrings": {